kartonfarkas/api_docs/source/suite/emails/email_create.rst

    * - 403
      - 6031
      - CC feature not enabled
      - If the "BCC List" feature is not enabled, then cc_list cannot be set.
-Ask for this feature from your Account Manager.
+Ask for this feature from Emarsys Support.
    * - 403
      - 6036
      - Additional tracking parameters are not enabled.
      - If the "Enable additional campaign specific tracking params" feature is not enabled, then additional_linktracking_parameters cannot be set.
-Ask for this feature from your Account Manager.
+Ask for this feature from Emarsys Support.